 Rx sensitivity, plus all other losses = dynamic system sensitivity:

-A last word about locating the desense; Normally if and when you have the problem at a communications site the owner (normally, har, har) will provide you with a list of your "neighbors" at the site.
+A last word about locating the desense; Normally, if and when you have the problem at a communications site the owner (normally, har, har) will provide you with a list of your "neighbors" at the site.
 Should that person not have the information, or you are otherwise on your own, you still have a few options.
-They are normally two types of interference, in the form of receiver desense, and that is, continuous, which could be from general noise from any electrical device including thermostats and fluorescent lights.
+They are normally two types of interference, in the form of receiver desense, and that is, continuous, which could be from general noise from any electrical device including thermostats, fluorescent lights or networking equipment.
+In one case, the Author found a digital microwave radio had a "burdi" causing interference on one of the LMR stations at the same site.
 The other is from intermittent interference, because you can hear the quieting changes while performing the site noise test.
 Both are possible curable with enough persistence.
 Here's some tips:

 Build up a portable "station".
 This will consist of a good station antenna (hopefully) a way to mount it to the ground in the form of a tri-pod.
 Then you'll need a signal generator, an iso-"tee", some connectors and coax and a "test" receiver.
-For this experiment the Author used a "portable" sig. gen. a home built tri-pod, with a quick release antenna mount, for grabbing and walking around the suspect area of interference.
+For this experiment the Author used a "portable" signal generator and a home built tri-pod, with a quick release antenna mount, for grabbing and walking around the suspect area of interference.
 The test receiver is an Icom IC-2AT.
 You can substitute a 3AT or 4AT depending on which band you are working with.
-There are also many commercial portables that can be crystaled or programmed on the frequency of interference.
-Put it all together in a single unit, powered by a couple of 6 volt lantern batteries.
+These portable radios have a poor rejection front end so will be good in a worse case senerio.
+In case your desense is overwhelming, there are many (better) commercial portables that can be crystaled or programmed on the frequency of interference.
+Put it all together in a single unit, powered by a couple of 6 volt lantern batteries to obtain a 12v source.
 Shown here is the complete unit, with a back pack to carry the sig. gen. battery, and other cables.

-Close up of the antenna and isotee setup; just a few connectors held with a couple of hose clamps.
+Close up of the antenna and iso tee setup; just a few mixed connectors held with a couple of hose clamps.
 The "tee" is made up from a normal Tee with the center pin removed.
 That will give around 40 db of isolation from the sig. gen. to the receiver.
 You may want to carry a 50 ohm termination with the quick-release UHF connector to check site noise at the location you might have found the source of the noise for an accurate measurement.
-In place of the home-made Tee there are commercially made ones as well.
+In place of the home-made tee there are commercially made ones as well.

 Back to SRG tech page